afeique/compyler/readme.md

 # Webpage2html: Python 3

 A Python 3 conversion of [zTrix's webpage2html](https://github.com/zTrix/webpage2html).
 Instructions on performing the port are provided below.
-This conversion _seems_ to work and functions for my needs (compiling [Slate](https://github.com/lord/slate) builds for distribution).
+This conversion works and functions for compiling [Slate](https://github.com/lord/slate) builds for distribution.

 ## Conversion Process